Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 ### Pseudo-observations

-When applying Statistical or Machine Learning methods to larger areas, what often limits the success of mapping is the fast that large areas that have extreme climatic conditions and/or have very restricted access, are significantly under-sampled.
+When applying Statistical or Machine Learning methods to larger (global to continental) sized areas, one thing that often limits the success of predictions is the existance of very extensive areas with extreme climatic conditions and/or very restricted access, that are consequently significantly under-sampled.
 This occurs largely in the following five types of areas [@Hengl2017SoilGrids250m]: